 I, too, cannot imagine turning others away who are in need, but I am prepared to do so should the necessity present itself.
 Take the time to mentally prepare yourself for the conversation where you may have to respond, “Sorry, but if something happens, and you come here looking for help, I may not be in a position to support you and yours as well.”

-In my own experience, often a simple “I’d be glad to help those willing to help themselves,” has been subtle enough to avoid hurt feelings, but powerful enough to get the point across.
+In my own experience, often a simple “I’d be glad to help those willing to help themselves” has been subtle enough to avoid hurt feelings, but powerful enough to get the point across to unprepared family members.

 These scenarios are often difficult, but mental preparedness is equally as important as a good stockpile.